collective/collective.cover/README.txt

 Life, the Universe, and Everything
 ----------------------------------

-`Cafecito Sprint`_ is taking place right now in São Paulo to release a package to create front pages for sites running Plone 4.2 and above.
+`Cafecito Sprint`_ is taking place right now in São Paulo to release an easy-to-use Plone package to create front pages.
 Intended audience is mainly news sites and intranets.

-You can `see and comment our mockups online`_. `Join us on IRC`_.
+You can `see and comment our mockups online`_.
+You can also `join us on IRC`_.

 We want to solve the following use cases: